Contact Lens Care

 You don't need a prescription to buy artificial tears.
 However, it's helpful to be aware of the various ingredients and viscosity of eye drops.

 At Feel Good Contacts, we offer a range of eye drops and dry eye treatments depending on the severity of the condition.
 Milder drops can be used by those with minor cases of dry eye, while intensive drops can be used by those who need a higher level of moisture.
+Some of our top sellers include:

 In addition to these, your eye care professional may prescribe you Restasis or Xiidra.
 These eye drops will not only add lubrication to the surface of your eye, but they also feature anti-inflammatory agents to help your eyes produce natural tears.